 The End of Programming?

-As AI continues to improve and evolve, many worry that economic dislocation isn’t constrained to the fast food industry.
+As AI and robotics continue to improve and evolve, many worry that economic dislocation isn’t constrained to the fast-food industry.
 Instead, they believe that AI’s machine learning capabilities will impinge on jobs with intellectual labor.

 After all, AI can search more thoroughly, piece codes faster, and achieve better results than a human.